Expert Advice On Improving Your Home

 Frequently Asked Questions About Gutter Guards in Chatham, IL

-Yes.
-Often gutter guard installation companies will also offer cleaning services.
-You can determine if a company offers this service by calling, or by checking our gutter services page.
+It is often the case that gutter guard installation companies can also provide cleaning.
+You can find out if a particular company provides this service by speaking with a representative directly, or by checking our gutter services page.

-The life span of your gutter guards will vary depending on the style and material you choose.
-Typically, plastic guards last between three and six years, while metal ones can last for seven to 20 years (with steel being on the lower end and aluminum on the higher).
-For example, plastic micro-mesh has a life span of around three years, while metal micro-mesh lasts around 12 years.
-Foam guards can last up to ten years, although that life span may be shorter in very sunny or wet climates.
-Surface tension and brush guards can both last as long as 20 years, depending on the weather in your area and how well you maintain them.
+The life span of your gutter guards will vary depending on the style and material that you choose.
+Typically, plastic guards last between three and six years, while metal guards can last between seven and 20 years (with steel on the lower end and aluminum on the higher).
+For example, plastic micro-mesh lasts about three years, while the life span for metal micro-mesh is around 12 years.
+Foam guards can last up to ten years, although that life span may be shorter in very wet or sunny climates.
+Brush and surface tension guards can both last up to 20 years, depending on the weather in your area and how well you maintain them.

 Other Chatham, IL Home Services